 Aon Hewitt’s Engagement Model

-- Stay: They intend to remain with the organisation.
+- Stay: They plan to continue to work with the organisation.

-- Strive: They work hard and show extra effort beyond minimum expectations.
+- Strive: They expend effort, try very hard and perform beyond minimum standards.

-This model identifies key elements of the work experience.
+This model shows the important components of work experience.
 Such as quality of life, opportunities, rewards, and company practices, that drive engagement outcomes.

 Gallup’s Q12 Model

-Gallup’s Q12 model measures engagement with 12 key questions that assess clarity of expectations, recognition, growth opportunities, and connection to purpose and peers.
+Gallup’s Q12 model comprises 12 questions that explore the clarity of expectations, recognition, growth opportunities, connection to purpose and connection to peers.

 Deloitte’s Employee Engagement Model